paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 > Read the code in the Examples Folder and run the Example scene

+## Executive Summary
+Custom assets are C# classes that are Unity3D aware so that it is a project asset.
+They hold data set in the Unity Inspector, changed in-game if allowed and written to persistent storage.
+It also has an event system to alert components on change.
+The package includes listener MonoBehaviours, both generic and specific.
+There are granular custom assets around triggers, booleans, integers, floats and strings for decoupling data from game specific code.
+Sets provide a compelling alternative to enumerations while a dictionary allows access by key.
+For additional functionality, build your own using the supplied `AudioClips` as a sample.

+The custom assets package includes an in-memory pooling system for performance, helpers for working with assets and a basic play mode test framework.

 ## Introduction
 Unity provides a base class called [ScriptableObject](https://docs.unity3d.com/ScriptReference/ScriptableObject.html).
 Derive from it to create objects or assets that don't need to be attached to game objects.